 Its also hard to ascertain how fast you can crank the oxberry, shuttle and fixed pin type gates and my training always stipulated 12fps as a guide plus in its setting on printers or rostrum stands it was always a single frame camera.
 Having said that, my oxberry, when driven by the Deimos controller in reverse, rewind basically, goes at one heck of a speed.
 Another factor are modern polyester stocks which you would not want in there at that speed.
 How brittle was new nitrate stock?

-What could guide practical experiments then would be using a Debrie to make experimental glass and orig’ neg’ matte shots and seeing for myself the ‘jiggle’ and if this property could be put into the service of other ideas, ie non-illusionistic.
+There is much in all this that could guide practical experiments.
+For instance using a Debrie to make experimental glass and orig’ neg’ matte shots and seeing for myself the ‘jiggle’ and if this property could be put into the service of other ideas, ie non-illusionistic.
 Also designing a system for projecting processed material (instead of using the cameras) by adapting and machining the two pin & claw type gates that Lew Gardener gave me.
 These are like half oxberry, half mitchell style shuttles.
 The registration is done with a fixed pin but the transport is done by a pivoting claw.
 Theres a 16 and a 35.

 (1) The Invisible Art.
 The Legends Of Movie Matte Painting.
 Craig Barron and Mark Cotta Vaz.
 2002, Chronicle Books, San Francisco.